josiahdevine/personal-finance-dashboard/CASE_SENSITIVITY.md

 3. Configuration files like `craco.config.js` must use ES module syntax
 4. File extensions are more important in ES modules

+### Configuration Files and Module Systems

+Some tools like CRACO are built with CommonJS and expect to load configuration files using `require()`.
+When your project uses `"type": "module"`, this creates a conflict.
+We've implemented a dual-module approach:

+1. **craco.config.js**: ES module version (using `import`/`export`)
+2. **craco.config.cjs**: CommonJS version (using `require`/`module.exports`)

+The `.cjs` extension explicitly tells Node.js to treat the file as CommonJS, regardless of the `"type"` setting in package.json.

+When updating configuration, make sure to update both files to keep them in sync.

 ### File Extensions in ES Modules

 When working with ES modules, be careful with imports that reference specific files (like browser polyfills):